Use this procedure to onboard a live ASA device, not an ASA model, to CDO:

 - Enter the location (IP address or URL) of the device or service.
 The default port is 443.

-- Once the location of the device or service is verified, you're prompted to enter the credentials to the device.
+- Once the location of the device or service is verified, enter the username and password of the ASA administrator, or similar highest-privilege ASA user, that CDO will use to connect to the device.

 - After labeling your device or service, you can view it in the Devices & Services list.